ElhNour/microservices-jHipster-cloud-computing/GCP-deployment.md

 ![kubectl-apply](./imgs/2.kubectl-apply.png)
 ## 2.3 Access the deployed app
 And here is how the deployed gateway looks like!
 ![gateway-public](./imgs/4.gateway-deployed.png)
+(This screenshot and that of the previous section were taken during two different executions, which explains the different PUBLIC IP adresses. )